avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Lineages_simple.png
   :width: 350

   Figure 12.
 A phylogenetic tree of some of the known lineages of *V. cholerae*.
 The triangles at the ends of branches represent existing lineages.
 The red dot represents the last common ancestor of the Classical and 7PET lineages, while the yellow dot represents the last common ancestor of the ELA-3 and 7PET lineages.
-Image credit: A. Coghlan, based on the tree in Supplementary Figure 2 and Table S3 of `Domman et al 2017`_, and with the addition of information on L3b and L9.
+Image credit: A. Coghlan, based on the tree in Supplementary Figure 2 and Table S3 of `Domman et al 2017`_, and with the addition of information on the L3b and L9 lineages that are discussed below.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/